kube-reporting/metering-operator/Documentation/olm-install.md

 ## Installing the Metering stack

-Next, create a Metering resource that instructs the metering-operator to install the metering stack in the namespace.
+Next, create a Metering resource that instructs the metering-operator to install the Metering stack in the namespace.

 This resource holds all the top level configuration for each component (such as requests, limits, storage, etc.).